HelloThisIsFlo/Hierarchy/README.md

-# Hierarchy-Cloner
+# Hierarchy
-Clone an entire hierarchy in one command
+Clone and Maintain an entire hierarchy in _one_ command.